Eighth Sunday after Pentecost Year A

 The threat of barrenness is present in the weaving of this tale as it is with Abraham and Sarah, Isaac and Rebekah, and now with Jacob, Leah and Rachel.
 How is God's provision found and understood in the midst of these four women and thirteen children to come?

-The Reverend Karen Georgia Thompson serves as Minister for Ecumenical and Interfaith Relations in the Office of General Ministries of the United Church of Christ.
+The Rev. Dr. Karen Georgia Thompson serves as Associate General Minister for Wider Church Ministries at the United Church of Christ in Cleveland, Ohio.

 For further reflection: